 Hello lovelies!
 It’s been a little while, hasn’t it?
 Finals week definitely kicked my butt, but now the semester’s over and I can do what I truly like, which is get back to this blog!

-*warning, this is going to be a long post!*
+*warning, this is going to be a bit long!*

-Every semester after my first two years in college has been rough in some way or form, and I don’t think things get any easier from here.
+Every since my first 2 years in college have passed, life has been rough in some way or form, and I don’t think things will get any easier from here.
 I’m growing up and slowly, I’m finding myself nearing the end of being protected in my little bubble and at the beginning of fending for myself in the real world.

 I found this quote floating around the internet recently.
 And it just struck me suddenly to write about it.